-The SNES 4bpp format is not made to be easily humanly readable and was made this way because of the hardware.
+The SNES 4bpp format is not made to be human-readable, and it was made this way because of the hardware.
 Don't worry if you struggle with this; this is the detailed technical side and mastering it is not required at all to sprite.
 Same goes for the coming palette description.